Food Serialization Methodologies

 - Glossy and wrinkled packaging material

 - Lack of suitable printing area on the packaging

 2D Code’s Data Structure

-The data structure that you can use when serializing a product is unlimited.
-However, this doesn’t mean that you can apply every data structure to the product.
+The useable data structure needed in the serialization process of a product is unlimited.
+However, this doesn’t mean that you can apply every data structure to every product.
 Because the structure that needs to be followed while serializing is often determined by the legislators of the market you are targeting.
 Legislators, on the other hand, usually use the data structure defined by the GS1 organization in their regulations.

-GS1 is a global non-profit organization.
-They have become popular with the solutions they brought to the problems experienced in barcoding standards with the widespread of global trade.
-GS1 has also prepared effective and applicable standards for traceability and opened them to the use of global trade.
+GS1 that is a global non-profit organization has become popular with the solutions to the problems are faced in barcoding standards with the widespread of global trade.
+GS1 has also prepared effective and applicable standards for traceability and provided them for the use of global trade.

 Please follow this link for detailed descriptions of GS1 on traceability.

 The key point of food serialization is that there are different key areas on each product of the same type.
 This key data is expressed in GS1 Standards (21).